'I still can't believe it, it's like a dream' - Kumbulla looking forward to working with Mourinho at Roma

 “I still can’t believe it.
 It’s like a dream to be coached by Mourinho and it’s going to be another reason to improve and grow a lot more,” he said.
 “I haven’t spoken to him yet but I know I’ll speak to him when he arrives in Roma and it’s going to be an incredible experience.”

-Mourinho has won trophies at clubs all across the continent - including at Porto, Chelsea, Inter, Real Madrid and Man United - and Kumbulla believes his track record of success will transform Roma.
+Mourinho has won trophies at clubs all across the continent - including at Porto, Chelsea, Inter, Real Madrid and Manchester United - and Kumbulla believes his track record of success will transform Roma.

 “The most important thing Mourinho will bring to Roma is a winning mentality,” he said.
 “Everybody knows that he has won something in every team he has managed.
 I will learn a lot of tactical and technical things from him but the most important thing is the winning mentality.”